Bud Light vs. Dylan Mulvaney: The $1.4 Billion Case Study

-Bud Light lost its 22-year run as America’s best-selling beer within weeks of a single Instagram video.
+Bud Light lost its 22-year run as America's best-selling beer within weeks of a single Instagram video.
 The April 1, 2023 post by Dylan Mulvaney, featuring a personalized Bud Light can sent as part of a brand partnership, triggered a boycott that cost Anheuser-Busch InBev more than $1 billion in US revenue recovery costs by September 2023.
 The sales drop was real, sustained, and measurable by the end of that fiscal quarter.
+The case became the reference point for the broader Brand Activism Playbook failure pattern.

 The Decision Chain

 Alissa Heinerscheid joined Bud Light as VP of Marketing in June 2022.
 She was explicit about her mandate.
-In a March 2023 interview with Fast Company, she said the brand needed to evolve away from its “fratty” and “out of touch” image.
-Her stated goal was to attract young drinkers who didn’t already identify with the brand.
+In a March 2023 interview with Fast Company, she said the brand needed to evolve away from its "fratty" and "out of touch" image.
+Her stated goal was to attract young drinkers who did not already identify with the brand.

 That framing shaped the Mulvaney partnership.
 Mulvaney, a transgender creator with a large following on TikTok and Instagram, was sent a personalized can for her "365 Days of Girlhood" social series.
 She posted the video on April 1, 2023.
 It was not a Super Bowl spot.
 There was no press launch.
 It was an influencer gifting collaboration of the kind brands execute hundreds of times per year.